hiptest/hiptest-publisher/docs/nodes.md

 ### [Folder](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#folder)

-Represent a folder in the scenario's hierarchical view in Hiptest.
+Represent a folder in the scenario's hierarchical view in HipTest.
 It has three children:
  - name: a string
  - description: a string
  - subfolders: a list of [Folder](https://github.com/hiptest/hiptest-publisher/blob/master/docs/nodes.md#folder) nodes